About the Gaza Cheat Sheet

 Economic situation in Gaza

-There is no shortage of food in Gaza, but severe poverty has increased over years of closure and in part due to travel restrictions • More than 70% of the population currently receives humanitarian aid • The official unemployment figure true to the first quarter of 2014 was 40.8% (compared to 18.7% in 2000) • There is a shortage of approximately 259 schools in Gaza, among other things because of restrictions on the entrance of construction materials • Classes are taught in two and sometimes three shifts.
+The situation in Gaza has not yet stabilized and it is difficult to obtain up-to-date and precise data on the current state of the economy • Prior to the hostilities, more than 70% of the population received humanitarian assistance and during the military operation, aid organizations distributed food and other aid to hundreds of thousands of people who may not normally have required assistance • The unemployment rate was 45% in the second quarter of 2014 (compared to 18.7% in 2000) • Even before the military operation, there was a shortage of approximately 259 schools in Gaza, among other things because of restrictions on the entrance of construction materials • Classes are taught in two and sometimes three shifts.

-Entrance of goods into Gaza: Kerem Shalom, connecting Gaza to Israel, is the only crossing open for the transfer of goods into and out of the Strip (apart from the tunnels) • Since July 6, 2014, Israel is restricting entrance of goods into the Gaza Strip and only medicine, food items, fruit, vegetables, and fuel are being allowed in • Items Israel defines as dual-use, including construction materials, are only permitted in under some circumstances for the international community • Construction materials enter in small quantities via Rafah Crossing for reconstruction projects funded by the Qatari government.
+Entrance of goods into Gaza: Kerem Shalom, connecting Gaza to Israel, is the only official crossing open for the transfer of goods into and out of the Strip • Between July 6 – August 2, 2014, Israel restricted entrance of goods to the Gaza Strip, allowing in only medicine, food, and fuel • Items Israel defines as dual-use, including construction materials, are not being allowed into the Strip at all, and were only allowed for international organizations prior to the start of the hostilities • Since June 30, 2014, construction materials have also not entered through the Rafah crossing • Previously, construction materials entered in small quantities via Rafah Crossing for reconstruction projects funded by the Qatari government.

-Exit of goods from Gaza: The ban on sale of goods from Gaza to the West Bank and Israel, in effect since June 2007, remains in place • Since March 2012, in an exception to the rule, 55 truckloads of goods have exited Gaza for the West Bank and Israel: 49 truckloads of date bars for a World Food Programme project and 4 truckloads of school desks and chairs ordered by the Palestinian Authority to the West Bank and 2 truckloads of palm fronds to Israel • Export has not been allowed out of Gaza since June 9, however in theory, export abroad is permitted • Demand for Gaza-made goods outside of the West Bank and Israel is low • Some agricultural produce, which exits between November and May, is exported annually as part of a project partially subsidized by the Government of the Netherlands and starting in June 2013, some export of spices to the United States has also taken place • During the months January – June, an average of 17 truckloads of goods exited Gaza each month, or less than 2% of what exited monthly prior to 2007 • All the goods which exit Gaza transit via Israeli territory.
+Exit of goods from Gaza: The ban on sale of goods from Gaza to the West Bank and Israel, in effect since June 2007, remains in place • Since March 2012, in an exception to the rule, 55 truckloads of goods have exited Gaza for the West Bank and Israel: 49 truckloads of date bars for a World Food Programme project and 4 truckloads of school desks and chairs ordered by the Palestinian Authority to the West Bank plus 2 truckloads of palm fronds to Israel • Export has not been allowed out of Gaza since June 9, however in theory, export abroad is permitted • Demand for Gaza-made goods outside of the West Bank and Israel is low • During the months January – July 2014, an average of 12 truckloads of goods exited Gaza each month, or less than 1% of what exited monthly prior to 2007.

-Travel between Gaza and the West Bank: The only crossings through which people are permitted to travel to and from the Gaza Strip are Erez (to Israel) and Rafah (to Egypt) • Israel allows passage through Erez only “in exceptional humanitarian cases, with an emphasis on urgent medical cases” • Since mid-June, 2014, Israel has only allowed transit at Erez for medical patients, foreign citizens and some merchants • In practice, during the months January – June 2014 about 5,926 exits of Palestinians were recorded per month at Erez, most of them businesspeople and medical patients and their companions.
+Travel between Gaza and the West Bank: The only crossings through which people are permitted to travel to and from the Gaza Strip are Erez (to Israel) and Rafah (to Egypt) • Israel allows passage through Erez only “in exceptional humanitarian cases, with an emphasis on urgent medical cases” in addition to some merchants • Since mid-June, 2014, Israel has only allowed transit at Erez for medical patients and their companions and foreign citizens.

-Travel from Gaza to the outside world: Such travel takes place mostly through Egypt • Between January and June 2013, an average of 40,000 crossings were recorded via Rafah per month • Starting in July, Egypt began limiting passage to exceptional cases only, following instability in the country, as well as limiting the days of operation of the crossing • During the months January – June 2014, the number of crossings per month fell to about 6,445 or 16% of the total for the first six months of 2013 • Through its control of the Palestinian population registry, Israel has indirect control over the issuing of Palestinian passports, which are required for travel through Rafah.
+Travel from Gaza to the outside world: Such travel takes place mostly through Egypt • During the first half of 2013, approximately 40,000 people transited at Rafah in both directions • Starting in July 2013, Egypt began limiting passage to exceptional cases only, following instability in the country, as well as limiting the days of operation of the crossing • During the first half of this year, the number of crossings per month fell to about 6,445 or 16% of the total of the corresponding period in 2013 • Currently, the crossing is open for medical emergencies and those holding foreign nationality, residency or visas, however waiting times to exit are long • Through its control of the Palestinian population registry, Israel has indirect control over the issuing of Palestinian passports, which are required for travel through Rafah.

-Access to the Gaza Strip’s land, territorial waters and air space: Israel prevents all access to and from the Gaza Strip by sea and air • As of July 6, 2014, Israel limits fishing in Gaza’s territorial waters to three nautical miles off the coast • Israel officially prevents access in the buffer zone from a distance of 300 meters from the border fence.
+Access to the Gaza Strip’s land, territorial waters and air space: Israel prevents all access to and from the Gaza Strip by sea and air • As of July 6, 2014, Israel limits fishing in Gaza’s territorial waters to three nautical miles off the coast • Israel officially prevents access to a “buffer zone” of land inside Gaza at a distance of 300 meters from the border fence.

 To download the PDF file click here.